 Programmer and fiction writer, logic and worldly rewards versus imagination and spiritual blessings, this is my core dilemma.
 To which there is no resolution I have decided.
 The programming feeds me and my family, while travel and remarkable friends and family feed my fiction.
 This blog’s intent is to capture travel moments and moments with friends and family to assist my fiction.

 As to my travels, I have traveled for work and play to many countries, and lived in three – America, Mexico and France.
-Countries I have visited include England, Scotland, Spain, Italy, Switzerland, Greece, Egypt, Turkey, Morocco, Nigeria, Indonesia, Malaysia, Australia, Singapore, Japan, India, Nepal, Pakistan, China, Russia, Finland, Cambodia, Thailand, Canada, Mexico, Colombia and Panama.
+Countries I have visited include England, Scotland, Spain, Italy, Iceland, Switzerland, Greece, Egypt, Turkey, Morocco, Nigeria, Indonesia, Malaysia, Australia, Singapore, Japan, India, Nepal, Pakistan, China, Russia, Finland, Cambodia, Thailand, Canada, Mexico, Colombia and Panama.
 I speak English, French and Spanish.
 I can drive on either side of the road (and sometimes both – but I try to avoid this).

 Why did I start planning my big trip in 2013, to Russia, to Thailand?
 Perhaps something to do with the large wiry floaters (mostly) in my right eye, launched when the ball of my eye slightly detached from the retina wall (blame my 60 years of life, 40 years of which I have spent looking at computer screens); these floaters twirl, whenever I look around, dancing across and marring whatever I see, like ghostly Russian ballerinas, or the dark play of Thai shadow puppets.
 I decided I’d best go see the world while I still can.